-More specifically, visualizing utility data can help utility companies:
+More specifically, visualising utility data can help utility companies:

 - Perform load management and real-time forecasting.
 Harnessing data to foresee power supply and demand can help provide more affordable services to consumers.

 - Identify problems quickly.
-Utilities that can immediately address transmission and distribution interruptions or other glitches along the grid can avoid service outages, or at least minimize their duration.
+Utilities that can immediately address transmission and distribution interruptions or other glitches along the grid can avoid service outages, or at least minimise their duration.